Children having trouble breathing often show signs that they are having to work hard

 is very fast.

 Wheezing.
-A tight, whistling or musical sound heard with each breath can indicate that the air
+A tight, whistling or musical sound heard with each breath can mean that the air passages

-passages may be smaller, making it more difficult to breathe.
+may be smaller, making it harder to breathe.

 Stridor.
 An inspiratory sound heard in the upper airway.